ryssbowh/craft-activity/README.md

 - Drafts aren't managed at the moment as provisional drafts cannot be ignored which creates lots of useless logs.
 May implement this in the future.
 - Hard delete events can't be ignored
 - Widgets changes can't be tracked
-- User specific permissions can't be tracked, there's no event for it in Craft
-- Each individual fields config isn't tracked
+- Table field default values can't be tracked when the field is removed
 - Tags aren't tracked, seems useless since there's no tag management utility in Craft
 - Elements moved activity is ignored by default
 - The system doesn't track every single config field (such as for fields for example), if you choose to ignore activity when no changes are done, activity won't be recorded even if changes are made to a field that isn't tracked.